 Mimi Zeiger is a Los Angeles-based critic, editor, and curator.
 Her work is situated at the intersection architecture and media cultures.
+She is co-curator of the US Pavilion for the 2018 Venice Architecture Biennale.

 She has covered art, architecture, urbanism, and design for a number of publications including The New York Times, Domus, Architectural Review, and Architect, where she is a contributing editor.
 She is a regular opinion columnist for Dezeen and former West Coast Editor of The Architects Newspaper.
 Zeiger is the 2015 recipient of the Bradford Williams Medal for excellence in writing about landscape architecture.